Codecademy/docs/content/html/concepts/elements/terms/applet/applet.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<applet>`** element was historically used to embed Java applets into an HTML page, allowing for interactive content such as games, animations, and utilities directly within web browsers.
-It has since been deprecated and removed from the [HTML specification](https://html.spec.whatwg.org/), as browsers have phased out support for Java applets due to security and compatibility concerns.
+The **`<applet>`** element was used to embed Java applets into an HTML page.
+It has since been deprecated and removed from the [HTML specification](https://html.spec.whatwg.org/).
+This tag should no longer be used as browsers no longer support it.

 ## Why Was `<applet>` Deprecated?